maco4457/PPL-Paper/Paper.md

 Python and Lua, while being very similar in their respective beginnings, have evolved to feed the needs of the communities that these languages support.

+Python can easily be considered the work horse between the two langauges.
+Overall, it comes better equipped.
+An extremely large amount of libraries with very useful functionality means Python is exceptional for offline work as well as tool scripting.
+It's ability to perform highly and quickly with numerical computations, as well as built-in binary operators (and, or, xor...), makes Python highly advantageous when working with embedded systems.
+Also, Python is whitespace sensitive, and while this may seem like a hassle in the beginning, this characteristic leads to a somewhat universal standardization of how any Python code will look, increasing its overall readability across different code bases.
+Finally, Python is extremely user (and more so "beginner") friendly in the available documentation, providing multiple resources, where Lua lacks much of the introductory material.